-The China’s Global Power (CGP) Database tracks global power plants outside of China financed by Chinese foreign direct investment and/or China's two global policy banks, the China Development Bank (CDB) and the Export-Import Bank of China (CHEXIM).
-The database also tracks and displays the deal types, Chinese investors and/or lenders, percentage of ownership by investor, amount of capacity in megawatts (MW), type of technology, operating status and the estimated annual CO2 emissions of the power plants.
+The China’s Global Power (CGP) Database tracks global power plants outside of China financed by Chinese foreign direct investment (FDI) and/or lending from China's two development finance institutions (DFIs)— the Export-Import Bank of China (CHEXIM) and the China Development Bank (CDB).
+The database also tracks and displays the deal types, Chinese investors and/or lenders, percentage of ownership by investor, amount of capacity in megawatts (MW), type of technology, operating status, funding and commission year and the estimated annual CO2 emissions of Chinese financed overseas power plants.

-The CGP Database is managed by the Boston University Global Development Policy (GDP) Center, a University-wide center in partnership with the Frederick S. Pardee School of Global Studies.
+The CGP Database is managed by the Boston University Global Development Policy Center (GDP Center), a University-wide center in partnership with the Frederick S. Pardee School of Global Studies at Boston University.
 The GDP Center’s mission is to advance policy-oriented research for financial stability, human well-being and environmental sustainability.

-CDB and CHEXIM do not currently publish these data points at a disaggregated level.
-The GDP Center has developed a tracking methodology to fill this data gap.
+CDB and CHEXIM do not currently publish their lending data at a disaggregated level.
+Over the years, the GDP Center has developed a tracking methodology to fill this data gap.

 Contact:

-For technical inquiries or suggestions regarding this database, please contact Oyintarelado (Tarela) Moses, odm@bu.edu.
+For technical inquiries or suggestions regarding this database, please contact Diego Morro, dm3760@bu.edu.

-For media inquiries, please contact Maureen Heydt, mheydt@bu.edu.
+For media inquiries, please contact Sam Igo, sigo@bu.edu.

 Suggested Citation: